-Over the past twelve years there have been four applications for building a supermarket on the edge of the town.
-Tesco's most recent application was rejected by Babergh District Council in July 2011 and in January 2012 they decided not to contest that decision.
+Up to 2011 there were four applications for building a supermarket on the edge of the town.
+Tesco's last application was rejected by Babergh District Council in July 2011 and in January 2012 they decided not to contest that decision.

 Hadleigh's Conservation AreaIn 1965 the Council for British Archaeology published a list of 324 historic towns of which 51 were considered to be of special importance - "so splendid and so precious that ultimate responsibility for them should be a national concern".